suparngp/kotlin-multiplatform-projects/concurrency/README.md

-# suparnatural-concurrency
+# Module suparnatural-concurrency

 This library provides convenient methods and common implementations for various use cases in Kotlin Multiplatform/Native for multithreading on both `iOS` and `Android`.

-Check the API documentation for details.
+This package is intended to unify the concurrency patterns on all the platforms.
+For example, Native concurrency is different than how JVM works thus in many cases, it may be hard to write common code without platform specific considerations.

+In such cases, this package is useful because it provides a common unified API for many similar constructs by choosing the most restrictive ones.

+For example, in case of Native, any background operations must use a non-state capturing lambda where as JVM does not impose such restrictions.
+Therefore, the `Worker` API in this package exposes and implementation based on the former expectation.

 ## Setup